 For the Last Carolina Parakeet

-As published in the literary magazine, Number One, Gallatin, Tennessee
+Previously Published in Number One, Gallatin, Tennessee

 I imagine the loneliness of your aviary